hpl002/Masters_Public/readme.md

 High level description:

 1. Semantically annotate process log
-2. Identify all bottleneck activities
+2. Identify all bottleneck activities (Automatic Bottleneck Analysis)
    1. Filter bottleneck activities (There are likely some bottlenecks which are not fit for decomposition, these should be removed)
 3. Intermediary step: Translate process log to petri net
 4. Decompose bottleneck activities into smaller sub-activities
     1. (Considerations: Resource availability, resource competences, resource cost)
+    2. Query ontology and get back sub-activities of bottleneck activity.
-    2. Here we should only decompose into activities that are actually available (What resources do we have, what competences / activities are they capable of)
+    3. Here we should only decompose into activities that are actually available
          - Cannot decompose into activity that does not have an available resource
          - Cannot decompose into activity that requires some competence that the available resource does not have
-         -  Results in a fitness measure: How far off are we from the optimal case where we have all resources available and these resources have all needed competences
+         -  Results in a fitness measure: How far off are we from the optimal case?
+         -  The optimal case being that we have all required resources available.
-    3. We want to create a optimal process model that respects the available resources and also cost.
+    4. We want to create a optimal process model that respects the available resources and also cost.
 5. Make the discovered improvements to the petrinet.
 6. Return as petri-net model